Authentic Lessons for 21st Century Learning

 10 Minute(s)

 Use the attached Lesson Slides to guide the lesson.
-Begin with slide 3.
-Briefly, read aloud the lesson objective.
-Then, read the essential questions: Can too many people live in one area?
-How does city planning help accommodate large numbers of people living in one area?
-Ask students to think about how they would answer this question: What problems have you noticed when you are in a small area or event that is suddenly packed with lots of people?
-Move to slide 4, which features an image of a large crowd of people.
-Ask students to think about a time when they went somewhere with large numbers of people (e.g., the county fair, the mall on Black Friday, a concert, an amusement park, a sporting event, a rodeo, etc.) and if they noticed any problems that resulted from so many people being in the same place.
+Display slides 3–4 and introduce the essential questions.
+Ask students to consider what kind of issues they have experienced when a small area or event is suddenly packed with people.
+Move to slide 5, which features an image of a large crowd of people.
+Ask students to think about a time when they went to a place with large numbers of people (for example, the county fair, the mall on Black Friday, a concert, an amusement park, a sporting event, etc.) and if they noticed any problems that resulted from many people being in one place.

 Explore